 Speaking of share, videographics are great for social media.
 This is because they’re typically short, voiceover-less, and make it easy to digest information.

 There are so many different types of video out there.
 It all depends on what you like and what you want to achieve.

 If you’re interested in getting started with your own video, check our our video production services – there are plenty of great examples on our website.
-We create videos for over 15 different use cases, from corporate training videos to social media ads, so we’re sure you’ll find one to fit your needs!
+We create videos for all kinds of use cases, from corporate animated videos to social media ads, so we’re sure you’ll find one to fit your needs!